 - Seeing double (when you see two images instead of one)

 - Having trouble seeing well at night or needing more light when you read

 - Seeing bright colors as faded or yellow

-Cataracts can be removed only with surgery.
-If your cataract symptoms are not bothering you very much, you don’t have to remove a cataract.
+Treating cataracts can only be done with cataract surgery.
+If your symptoms of cataract are not bothering you very much, you don’t have to remove a cataract.
 You might just need a new eyeglass prescription to help you see better.
-You should consider surgery when cataracts keep you from doing things you want or need to do.
+You should consider cataract surgery when symptoms of cataracts keep you from doing things you want or need to do.

 During cataract surgery, the surgeon will remove your eye’s cloudy natural lens.
 Then he or she will replace it with an artificial lens.
-This new lens is called an intraocular lens (IOL).
-When you decide to have cataract surgery, your ophthalmologist will talk with you about IOLs and how they work.
+This new lens is called an intraocular lens implant (IOL).
+When you decide to have cataract surgery, your ophthalmologist will talk with you about an lens implants and how it work.

 Cataracts are a very common reason people lose vision, but they can be treated.
-You and your ophthalmologist should discuss your cataract symptoms.
+You and your ophthalmologist should discuss your symptoms of cataracts.
 Together you can decide whether you are ready for cataract surgery.

-Ophthalmology Associates is proud to offer the AcrySof IQ Vivity™ lens, an innovative technology for cataract surgery patients.
-This lens is the first and only non-diffractive extended depth of focus intraocular lens (IOL) for patients having cataract surgery in the United States.
+Ophthalmology Associates is proud to offer the AcrySof IQ Vivity™ Lens, an innovative technology for cataract surgery patients.
+This lens is the first and only non-diffractive extended depth of focus intraocular lens implant for patients having cataract surgery in the United States.
 The lens corrects distance vision, reduces astigmatism and provides vision at an arm’s length while still providing some functional vision close up—helping patients engage in lifestyle activities and hobbies with more independence from glasses after cataract surgery.
-Contact Ophthalmology Associates to learn if Vivity™ lens are right for you.
+Contact Ophthalmology Associates to learn if AcrySof IQ Vivity™ Lens is a viable cataract treatment for you.